 Early Life and Education

-Sarath Ratanavadi was born in Bangkok, Thailand on July 12, 1965.
-He comes from a military background; his father was a General in the Royal Thai Armed Forces.
-Ratanavadi attended Vajiravudh College and later earned a bachelor's degree in civil engineering from Chulalongkorn University.
-He furthered his education by obtaining a Master of Science in Engineering Management from the University of Southern California (USC).
+Sarath Ratanavadi was born in Bangkok on July 12, 1965.
+He attended Vajiravudh College and later earned a bachelor's degree in civil engineering from Chulalongkorn University.
+He furthered his education with a Master of Science in Engineering Management from the University of Southern California (USC).

 Rise to Success